oleksaro/today-i-learned/README.md

   vw and vh - scales element size when you change window size by heigh and with.

   div.wrapper+enter - adds all symbols to div and creates class with name from text after the dot "wrapper".

+  you can't change size of the inline object.
+Inline object is always according to content size.